Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

-Shopping around for the best savings account interest rates in Canada can make a big difference to how soon you reach your savings goals.
-The best rates are generally offered by digital banks, but make sure you compare a range of options before deciding on the best place to deposit your money.
+Shopping around for the best savings account interest rates in Canada can make a big impact on the time it takes to reach your savings goals.
+The best rates are generally offered by digital banks, but make sure you compare a range of options before choosing the best place to deposit your money.

 Frequently asked questions